urialevy/todolist/README.md

         - a `project` is a child `project` item.
 It's projects all the way down.
 1. `collapse` button which displays only the title in the DOM
 1. `expand` button which reveals the full project in the DOM
+1. `tag` button which will let the user add specific tags (no spaces, hyphens are fine) to the object.

+# Mutability of the DOM by the user:

+1. The user should be able to drag objects around the DOM
+1. The DOM should be able to automatically sort objects based on the following qualities:
+    - Due date
+    - Priority
+    - Alphabetical order
+    * When displaying these qualities, the selected ordering by the user takes precedence, but the default display order is `priority` > `dueDate` > `alphabetical`.
+1. Ability to filter based on whether an object is overdue
+1. Ability to filter objects based on their `priority`
+1. Ability to filter objects based on `tag`s.